dreibh/hipercontracer/README.md

   Note: The script calls the [HiPerConTracer Results Tool](#-the-hipercontracer-results-tool) for processing of the input file.
 It therefore must to be installed.

-  The example crates 3&nbsp;output files:
+  The example script creates a set of 3&nbsp;output files:

   * `output.csv`: A summary table as CSV file.
   * `output.html`: A summary table as HTML file.
   * `output.tex`: A summary table as LaTeX file, for inclusion into a LaTeX publication.

-* With all HiPerConTracer Ping results files in a directory:
+* All HiPerConTracer Ping results files in a directory with a directory as input:

   ```bash
   ./r-ping-example . output